 (8) All awards under the Plan (including any proceeds, gains or other economic benefit actually or constructively received by a Participant upon any receipt or exercise of any award or upon the receipt or resale of any shares of Stock underlying the award) shall be subject to the provisions of any clawback policy implemented by the Company, including, without limitation, any clawback policy adopted to comply with the requirements of applicable law, including without limitation the Dodd-Frank Wall Street Reform and Consumer Protection Act and any rules or regulations promulgated thereunder, to the extent set forth in such claw-back policy and/or in the applicable award agreement.
-Without limiting the generality of the foregoing, and notwithstanding anything herein to the contrary, in the event of any significant accounting restatement of the Company's financial results that results (directly or indirectly) from a Participant's fraud or misconduct and that reduces the amount payable or due in respect of an award under the Plan that would have become payable had the Company's financial results been properly reported (as determined by the Administrator), the Administrator shall have the discretion, to the extent permitted under applicable law, to (i) cancel any outstanding portion of an award granted under the Plan (whether earned or unearned) that is held by such Participant without payment therefor and/or (ii) require the Participant or other person to whom any payment has been made in connection with such award after the date of the conduct constituting fraud or misconduct, to forfeit and pay to the Company, on demand, all or any portion of the amount(s) received upon the payment of any other award granted under the Plan following the date of the conduct constituting fraud or misconduct, to forfeit and pay to the Plan following the date of the conduct constituting fraud or misconduct.
+Without limiting the generality of the foregoing, and notwithstanding anything herein to the contrary, in the event of any significant accounting restatement of the Company's financial results that results (directly or indirectly) from a Participant's fraud or misconduct and that reduces the amount payable or due in respect of an award under the Plan that would have become payable had the Company's financial results been properly reported (as determined by the Administrator), the Administrator shall have the discretion, to the extent permitted under applicable law, to (i) cancel any outstanding portion of an award granted under the Plan (whether earned or unearned) that is held by such Participant without payment therefor and/or (ii) require the Participant or other person to whom any payment has been made in connection with such award after the date of the conduct constituting fraud or misconduct, to forfeit and pay to the Company, on demand, all or any portion of the amount(s) received upon the payment of any other award granted under the Plan following the date of the conduct constituting fraud or misconduct.